twarik/katacoda-scenarios/Tensorflow Serving/step3.md

 `cat ./resources.yaml`{{execute}}

-Create resources via Kubectl.
+We use a manifest to create resources via Kubectl.

 `kubectl create -f https://raw.githubusercontent.com/twarik/maven/main/resources.yaml`{{execute}}

-view the status of the deployment:
+View the status of the deployment:

 `kubectl get deployments`{{execute}}

-view the status of the pods:
+View the status of the pods:

 `kubectl get pods`{{execute}}

-view the status of the service:
+View the status of the service:

 `kubectl get services`{{execute}}